Biden labor secretary nominee Su faces doubts in Senate - KESQ

 Associated Press

-WASHINGTON (AP) — President Joe Biden’s nominee to be the next labor secretary, Julie Su, will testify to the Senate Thursday with key Democrats unwilling to voice support for her confirmation, creating uncertainty about her prospects in the narrowly divided chamber.
+WASHINGTON (AP) — President Joe Biden’s nominee for labor secretary, Julie Su, won praise at her Senate hearing Thursday as “a champion of the working class” even as key Democrats appeared unwilling to voice support, creating uncertainty about her confirmation prospects.

-The daughter of an immigrant mother who arrived on a cargo ship, Su would be the first Asian American in the Biden administration to serve in the Cabinet at the secretary level.
-Biden called her path proof of the “American dream” and that “she’s committed to making sure that dream is in reach for every American.”
+The daughter of an immigrant mother who arrived on a cargo ship, Su would be the Biden administration’s first Asian American to serve in the Cabinet at the secretary level.
+Biden called her proof of the “American dream” and said “she’s committed to making sure that dream is in reach for every American.”

+Su tapped into that spirit in her testimony, recounting how her parents were able to claw their way into the middle class through jobs that provided benefits as well as becoming entrepreneurs.

+“When he announced my nomination for U.S Secretary of Labor, the president called me ‘the American Dream.’
+My parents believed in it, I benefited from it, and I want to do my part to make sure it is a reality for workers across the nation,” Su said.

 Su has also faced blame for problems at the California Labor and Workforce Development Agency during the coronavirus pandemic when unprecedented numbers of people applying for unemployment benefits faced long wait times and the state potentially paid out billions of dollars in fraudulent claims.